Tropical glaciers are vanishing at an especially rapid pace—and taking valuable climate records with them.

 The black line in this glacial core collected atop Mt.
 Kilimanjaro corresponds to a prolonged deposition of dust 4,200 years ago that likely represents 300 years of drought.

-Those annual ice layers — “they’re like tree rings,” says Thompson, who has traveled the world, measuring the shriveling snowcaps atop some of the world’s highest mountains.
-His studies show that the huge Quelccaya (kal KI’ yah) Ice Cap, a tropical glacier that stretches across the Peruvian Andes, is shriveling by about 18 inches a day.
+Those annual ice layers — “they’re like tree rings,” says Thompson.
+Over his career, he has traveled the world, measuring the shriveling snowcaps atop some of the world’s highest mountains.
+His studies show that the huge Quelccaya (kal-KI-yah) Ice Cap, a tropical glacier that stretches across the Peruvian Andes, is shriveling by about 18 inches a day.

 “You can almost sit there and watch it lose ground,” Thompson says.

-Another glacier — one that sits atop Mount Kilimanjaro in Tanzania — has been melting steadily for nearly 100 years and has lost 84 percent of its ice.
+Another glacier — one that sits atop Mount Kilimanjaro in Tanzania — has been melting steadily for nearly 100 years.
+Over that time it has lost 84 percent of its ice.

 Like tree rings, the layers found in glaciers also have an important story to tell.
-Because snowpacks absorb chemicals, pollen and dust from the atmosphere, the ice masses that sit atop mountains have been collecting data about the climate for centuries or more.
+That's because snowpacks absorb chemicals, pollen and dust from the atmosphere.
+In this way, the ice masses that sit atop mountains have been collecting data about Earth's climate for centuries or more.

-He and his colleagues have been busy drilling into the snow-covered mountain tops to obtain ice cores before the rate of melting causes these records to vanish.
-To date they have preserved some 7,000 ice cores.
+He and his co-workers have been busy drilling into snow-covered mountain tops to obtain ice cores before the melting causes these records to vanish.
+To date that ice has preserved some 7,000 ice cores.
 One ice core from Mount Kilimanjaro contains climate data going back 11,700 years.
 That’s longer than any documented history.